dominicfarr/peap/README.md

 Within the interactive shell you can run the poetry cmds needs for the project.

+Remember to execute `poetry install` in the root when you first create the container.
+This will install the required packages.
+After which you can execute other poetry commands e.g. `poetry run python3 src/main.py`

 ### Code Lint Format

 [Ruff](https://github.com/astral-sh/ruff) is available in the Docker image for linting and formatting the code to a recognised standard.

+### Testing

+This project is setup using [pytest](https://docs.pytest.org/) There is a separate folder branch for `tests`, which mirrors the `src` folder.

+To run all tests from the command line `poetry run pytest`